Azure/Vision-AI-DevKit-Pages/docs/_docs/09-Create_Train_Vision_ML_Project.md

 last_modified_at: 2019-03-26
 ---
 ## What you will do
-* Create a vision classifier model using the Azure Custom Vision (Preview) portal, create a container and deploy it to the device
+* Create a vision classifier model using the [Azure Custom Vision Service](https://customvision.ai) portal, create a container and deploy it to the device

 ## What you will need for training the model
 * A valid Azure subscription.
 [Create an account for free.](https://azure.microsoft.com/free/)